xlnwel/grl2-jax/readme.md

 ## Acknowledge

-I'd like to especially thank @danijar for his great help when I reproduced Dreamer.
+I'd like to especially thank @danijar for his great help with Dreamer.